Melanie Johnston-Hollitt: Career

 Johnston-Hollitt led the 2011 bid for NZ to join the Murchison Widefield Array, a low frequency precursor to the SKA.
 She joined the MWA Board in 2012, became vice-chair in 2013, and held the position of chair from January 2014 to January 2018.
 In early 2017 she became founder and chief executive officer (CEO) of Peripety Scientific, an independent research organisation specialising in radio astronomy research and consultancy based in Wellington.
 She resigned from Victoria University of Wellington in September 2017 and became a professor of Radio Astronomy at Curtin University and director of the Murchison Widefield Array.
 During her time as chair of the MWA board, Professor Johnston-Hollitt was responsible for the expansion of the MWA project to move from 11 research organisations over 3 countries with 112 individual researchers to 21 research organisations over 6 countries with 270 individual researchers.
 As MWA Director, she oversaw the third phase of the MWA project realised via the design and funding for the new 'MWAX correlator' - a GPU-based bespoke compute system.

 After finishing her 3 year term as MWA director in December 2020, Johnston-Hollitt continues to be the lead of the galactic and extragalactic science team in the Curtin Institute for Radio Astronomy, who are exploiting the MWA and other telescopes to uncover the mysteries of the Universe.
-Further, Professor Johnston-Hollitt has been appointed as the new Director of the Curtin Institute for Computation (CIC) in August 2020, leading a multi-disciplinary team of data scientists.
-The CIC is a cross-disciplinary research accelerator based on the use of high-performance computing.
+Further, Professor Johnston-Hollitt has been appointed as the new Director of the Curtin Institute for Data Science (CIDS) in August 2020, leading a multi-disciplinary team of data scientists.
+The CIDS is a cross-disciplinary research accelerator based on the use of high-performance computing.